benignogobbo/chele/README.md

 ## config.txt
 Contains the network configuration and NTP server address needed for Arduino board network access setup. this file must be copied onto a Micro SD card to be inserted in the extension board of the Arduino.
 Currently the dns is configured but not used.
-The format is the following (X = hexadecinal byte, N decimal byte):
+The format is the following (X: a hexadecinal byte, N: a decimal byte):

 <pre>mac X:X:X:X:X:X
 ip N.N.N.N